-This compilation of resources is intended to assist the radiologist in understanding and performing his or her duties as a radiation safety officer (RSO) for unsealed radiopharmaceuticals and diagnostic X-ray machines.
-Because of the complexity of the subject, the scope has been initially limited to radiation safety in facilities engaged in medical imaging without a radiation oncology program.
-However, since therapeutic use of unsealed radioactive sources, such as lodine-131, commonly falls under the activities of a nuclear medicine department, this topic has been included.
-Eventually this will be expanded to cover the use of sealed sources and radiation machines for radiation therapy and research as well.
+This compilation of resources is intended to assist the radiologist in understanding and performing his or her duties as a radiation safety officer (RSO) for unsealed radiopharmaceuticals, sealed sources, and X-ray producing equipment used in medical imaging.
+Because of the complexity of the subject, the scope has been limited to radiation safety in facilities engaged primarily in medical imaging and some radionuclide therapies, and does not include radiation producing equipment for radiation therapy and/or for research.
 All links are accurate as of press time.